DHTMLX/docs-suite/docs/dataview/data_loading.md

 # Data loading

-There are several ways of loading DataView items:
+You can load DataView items in two ways:

-- on initialization of DataView
+- During DataView initialization
-- after initialization of DataView
+- After DataView initialization

-First, you need to prepare a data set that will be loaded into DataView.
+Both ways start from a prepared data set.

 ## Preparing data set

-DHTMLX DataView expects loaded data in the JSON format.
+DHTMLX DataView expects data in JSON format.

 :::info
-Please note that if you specify the `id` fields in the data collection, their values should be **unique**.
-You can also omit the `id` fields in the data collection.
-In this case they will be generated automatically.
+If you specify `id` fields in the data collection, their values must be **unique**.
+You can also omit these fields.
+In this case DataView generates the values automatically.
 :::

-Here is an example of an appropriate data set:
+The following data set is valid:

 ~~~js
 const dataset = [